-In celebration of the city of Cambridge and of the country’s oldest university — and of our early history, when bells of varying tones summoned us from sleep to prayer, work, or study — this ancient yet new sound will fill Harvard Square and the surrounding area with music when a number of neighboring churches and institutions ring their bells at the conclusion of Harvard’s 362nd Commencement Exercises, for the 25th consecutive year.
+In celebration of the City of Cambridge and of the country’s oldest university – and of our earlier history when bells of varying tones summoned us from sleep to prayer, work, or study – this ancient yet new sound will fill Harvard Square and the surrounding area with music when a number of neighboring churches and institutions ring their bells at the conclusion of Harvard’s 352nd Commencement Exercises.

-The deep-toned bell in the Memorial Church tower, for years the only bell to acknowledge the festive rites of Commencement, will be joined by the set of bells cast to replace the original 17-bell Russian zvon of Lowell House that was returned in 2008 to the Danilov Monastery near Moscow; and by the bell of the Harvard Business School; the historic 13-bell “Harvard Chime” of Christ Church; the Harvard Divinity School bell in Andover Hall; and the bells of the Church of the New Jerusalem, First Church Cambridge, First Parish Cambridge Unitarian Universalist, St. Paul Church, Church of St. Peter, University Lutheran Church, Holy Trinity Armenian Apostolic Church, and St. Anthony Church.
+The deep-toned bell in the Memorial Church tower, for years the only bell to acknowledge the festival rites of Commencement, will be joined by the 17-bell Russian zvon of Lowell House, the bell of the Harvard Business School, the historic 13-bell “Harvard Chime” of Christ Church Cambridge, the Harvard Divinity School bell in Andover Hall, and the bells of the Church of the New Jerusalem, First Church Congregational, First Parish Unitarian Universalist, St. Paul Roman Catholic Church, St. Peter’s Roman Catholic Church, University Lutheran Church, Holy Trinity Armenian Apostolic Church, North Prospect United Church of Christ, First Baptist Church, and St. Anthony’s Church.

 Three of the 15 bells known to have been in use in Massachusetts before 1680 were hung within the precincts of the present College Yard, including the original College bell and the bell of the First Parish Church.

-Of the churches ringing for Commencement, one, First Parish, has links with Harvard that date from its foundation.
+Of the churches participating in the joyful ringing today, one, The First Parish, has links with Harvard that date from its foundation.
 The College had use of the church’s bell, Harvard’s first Commencement was held in the church’s meetinghouse, and one of the chief reasons for selecting Cambridge as the site of the College was the proximity of this church and its minister, the Rev. Thomas Shepard, a clergyman of “marked ability and piety.”

-Another church ringing its bells in celebration is Christ Church.
-The oldest church in the area, it houses the “Harvard Chime,” the name given to the chime of bells cast for the church in anticipation of its 1861 centennial.
-Richard Henry Dana Jr., author of “Two Years Before the Mast,” and two fellow alumni arranged for the chime’s creation.
-The 13 bells were first rung on Easter Sunday, 1860: Each bell of the “Harvard Chime” bears in Latin a portion of the “Gloria in Excelsis.”
+Another church ringing its bells in celebration is Christ Church Cambridge.
+The oldest church in the area, it houses the ‘Harvard Chime,’ the name given to the chime of bells cast for the church in anticipation of its 1861 centennial.
+Two fellow alumni and Richard Henry Dana Jr., author of “Two Years Before the Mast,” arranged for the chime’s creation.
+The 13 bells were first rung on Easter Sunday, 1860: Each bell of the ‘Harvard Chime’ bears in Latin a portion of the “Gloria in Excelsis.”

-Referring in 1893 to the “Harvard Chime,” Samuel Francis Batchelder wrote, “From the outset the bells were considered as a common object of interest and enjoyment for the whole city, and their intimate connection with the University made it an expressed part of their purpose that they should be rung, not alone on church days but also on all festivals and special occasions of the college, a custom which has continued to the present time.”
+Referring in 1893 to the ‘Harvard Chime,’ Samuel Batchelder wrote, “From the outset the bells were considered as a common object of interest and enjoyment for the whole city, and their intimate connection with the University made it an expressed part of their purpose that they should be rung, not alone on church days but also on all festivals and special occasions of the college, a custom which has continued to the present time.”

-The old Russian bells of Lowell House, in place for 76 years, rang on an eastern scale; the newly cast bells give out a charming sound, as do the bells of the Cambridge churches joining in concert today.
-A thoughtful student of bells wrote in 1939, “… church bells, whether they sound in a tinkling fashion the end of the first watch in the dead of night, announce the matins a few hours later, or intone the vespers or angelus, have a peculiar fascination.
-Chimes affect the heartstrings …”
+The Russian bells of Lowell House ring on an Eastern scale, and have a charming sound and history, as do the bells of the Cambridge churches joining in concert today.
+A thoughtful student of bells in 1939 wrote, “[C]hurch bells, whether they sound in a tinkling fashion the end of the first watch in the dead of night, announce the matins a few hours later, or intone the vespers or angelus, have a peculiar fascination.
+Chimes affect the heartstrings….”